SAP-samples/teched2023-AD162/exercises/ex2/README.md

 ### Exercise 2.2 - Add a Filter Feedback Bar on the Incident List page

 A Filter feedback bar is a horizontal bar that appears above a content list (on a Sectioned Table).
-It uses area interactive chips to indicate which filters have been applied to the list, and enable users to rapidly apply frequently-used filters.
+It uses interactive chips to indicate which filters have been applied to the list, and enables users to rapidly apply frequently-used filters.

 1. In the `Incident_List.page`, navigate to the highlighted `Sectioned Table`.